 Where to Go Next

 Maintenance overlaps with two neighbouring areas.
 For caching, CDN, and WordPress speed tuning, see the Cloudways performance and speed guide.
+If you are deciding between the free Breeze plugin and a premium option, our guide on WP Rocket on Cloudways covers when it is worth the cost and how it compares to Rocket.net as a hosting alternative.
 For SSL, HTTPS redirects, and file permission hardening, see the Cloudways security and SSL guide.
 To launch Cloudways or move an existing site onto it, the setup and migration guide covers provisioning and migration.
 Ready to start a server?
 Try Cloudways and follow the setup guide.